domgetter/AccuracyCoin/README.md

 Make sure to backup your SD card for your Everdrive N8 Pro!!!

+# How to run this (from release)

+Go to the release page on the right, and grab nesos.nes and 255.RBF, and follow instructions there to copy to your SD card.

-# How to run this
+# How to run this (by building yourself)

 Requirements: Quartus (which can successfully build EDN8 from Krikzz) and WSL